 Numerous proclamations have stifled constitutional and human rights of Ethiopians.
-Proclamation 621/2009, known as the Societies and Charities Proclamation, bans foreign NGO from supporting human rights, for example of children, women and the disabled, and it limits the ability of domestic NGOs to get involved in human rights issues, by severely restricting their funding from foreign donations.
-Other proclamations stifle freedom of press, allowing the government to label as “terrorists” and jail any journalist or blogger, or anyone else making anti-government statements, verbally or on internet social media..
+Proclamation 621/2009, known as the Societies and Charities Proclamation, bans foreign NGOs from supporting human rights, for example of children, women and the disabled, and it limits the ability of domestic NGOs to get involved in human rights issues, by severely restricting their funding from foreign donations.
+It helps to keep human rights issues hidden from the rest of the world and under tight control by the government.
+Other proclamations stifle freedom of press, allowing the government to label as “terrorists” and jail any journalist, blogger, or anyone else making anti-government statements, verbally or on internet social media.

 I speak out here only because I am no longer in Ethiopia.
-There is so much fear there of saying anything against the government, even more so since the recent declaration of a state-of-emergency.
+There is so much fear there of saying anything against the government, even more so since the recent declaration of a state-of-emergency in December 2016.
 Few people will dare to speak out.
 Since the state-of-emergency, well over 25,000 people have been arrested and many were beaten, tortured and incarcerated, or sent to “education” camps.